bodo-ai/Bodo/docs/docs/api_docs/sql/data_types.md

 where `<[>` and `<]>` indicate literal `[` and `]`s, and `expr` is any expression.

-Array literals are lists of comma seperated expressions wrapped in square brackets.
+Array literals are lists of comma separated expressions wrapped in square brackets.

 Note that BodoSQL currently only supports homogenous lists, and all `expr`s must coerce to a single type.